 There’s a few reasons quarter squats could be more effective at generating explosive power:

 You can lift more.
 When it comes to loading the bar you will always be able to lift more when you have a smaller range of motion, especially when you don’t have to dip below parallel, which can be tough for athletes with less-than-awesome hip and ankle mobility.
+(Tip: Athletes who struggle to get meaningful depth when doing full-depth squats should incorporate squat blocks into their lifts.)

 It’s a short, powerful movement.
 Because you don’t have to do a full range of motion you can focus all of your energy and strength on the shortened movement.
 Again, this means you can lift more, faster.
 Getting a lot of acceleration out of a full squat can be difficult, especially when struggling under a heavy load.
 Just as how jump squats are to be done with a smaller ROM for optimal speed, quarter squats appear to stick to the vital part of the movement for explosive purposes, the hip extension.